Incucyte® Cytotoxicity Assays for Live-Cell Analysis

 To track a specific cell type throughout the co-culture experiment, start by transducing the cells with one of the NucLight reagents, ensuring that it is a different color than the Cytotox reagent used.
 The cells will grow and associate into dense, interacting cultures, and cell death will be monitored with the Cytotox or Caspase 3/7 reagents.

 Note: All dead and dying cells will be positive for the Cytotox or Caspase 3/7 reagent, not just the ones transduced with the NucLight reagent.

 The most commonly used method for predicting cell death in cytotoxicity assays is by using a reagent that is impermeant to intact lipid bilayers.
 Upon the onset of the cell death cascade, the lipid bilayer becomes porous and leaky, allowing the reagent into the cells where it stains the nucleus.
 Other assays are capable of detecting different stages and forms of cell death.
 Apoptosis assays detect the presence of certain markers of dying cells, like activated caspases and Annexin V.

-They reduce human variance as they take care of aspiration and dispensing.
+Electronic pipettes reduce human variance as they take care of aspiration and dispensing.
 Their multiple pipetting modes speed up work.
-Also electronic pipettes offer security features, like calibration reminders and password protection for saved programs.
+Also, electronic pipettes offer security features, like calibration reminders and password protection for saved programs.